Cantilever

-A cantilever is a rigid structural element that extends horizontally and is supported at only one end.
-Typically it extends from a flat vertical surface such as a wall, to which it must be firmly attached.
-Like other structural elements, a cantilever can be formed as a beam, plate, truss, or slab.
+A cantilever is a structural element that is firmly attached to a fixed structure at one end and is unsupported at the other end.
+Sometimes it projects from a vertical surface such as a wall.
+A cantilever can be in the form of a beam, plate, truss, or slab.

 When subjected to a structural load at its far, unsupported end, the cantilever carries the load to the support where it applies a shear stress and a bending moment.

-Cantilever construction allows overhanging structures without additional support.
+Cantilever construction allows overhanging structures without external support.

 In bridges, towers, and buildings

 Cantilevers are widely found in construction, notably in cantilever bridges and balconies (see corbel).
 In cantilever bridges, the cantilevers are usually built as pairs, with each cantilever used to support one end of a central section.
 The Forth Bridge in Scotland is an example of a cantilever truss bridge.
 A cantilever in a traditionally timber framed building is called a jetty or forebay.
 In the southern United States, a historic barn type is the cantilever barn of log construction.

 Temporary cantilevers are often used in construction.

 The partially constructed structure creates a cantilever, but the completed structure does not act as a cantilever.

 This is very helpful when temporary supports, or falsework, cannot be used to support the structure while it is being built (e.g., over a busy roadway or river, or in a deep valley).
 Therefore, some truss arch bridges (see Navajo Bridge) are built from each side as cantilevers until the spans reach each other and are then jacked apart to stress them in compression before finally joining.
 Nearly all cable-stayed bridges are built using cantilevers as this is one of their chief advantages.
 Many box girder bridges are built segmentally, or in short pieces.
 This type of construction lends itself well to balanced cantilever construction where the bridge is built in both directions from a single support.

 These structures rely heavily on torque and rotational equilibrium for their stability.

 In an architectural application, Frank Lloyd Wright's Fallingwater used cantilevers to project large balconies.

 The East Stand at Elland Road Stadium in Leeds was, when completed, the largest cantilever stand in the world holding 17,000 spectators.

 The roof built over the stands at Old Trafford uses a cantilever so that no supports will block views of the field.

 The old (now demolished) Miami Stadium had a similar roof over the spectator area.
 The largest cantilevered roof in Europe is located at St James' Park in Newcastle-Upon-Tyne, the home stadium of Newcastle United F.C.

 Less obvious examples of cantilevers are free-standing (vertical) radio towers without guy-wires, and chimneys, which resist being blown over by the wind through cantilever action at their base.